 A residential garage door can be one of the weakest links in your home’s security.
 That can be especially true if your garage entrance is shielded from view of the road or if you do not live close to your neighbors.
 And, you can be certain that a burglar will attempt to enter your home as quickly, quietly, and discretely as he can.
 So, why not supplement the security features of your existing garage door with garage door locks like center mount or deadbolt locks while you’re out of town.

-With that in mind, we’re going to cover an easy DIY garage door security tip that you can implement in a few minutes before you leave town for a few days as part of your vacation security checklist or to visit family and friends.
+With that in mind, we’re going to cover easy DIY garage door security tips that you can implement in a few minutes before you leave town for a few days or to visit family and friends as part of your vacation security checklist.
+Chances are most, if not all, of the products or tools i’ll mention, you already have at home.

 - How to Lock A Garage Door With Supplemental Garage Door Locks

 - A Short History of Garage Door Security

 - How to Lock A Garage Door: C-Clamp Method

 - How to Lock A Garage Door From the Inside With A Bolt

 - How to Lock Your Garage Door With A Masterlock